 Usually medical treatment is not necessary.
 Some measures can be taken to minimise the local reaction, in particular if the person was stung in a sensitive location, such as near the eyes.
 As soon as possible after being stung, the person should take an anti-inflammatory (such as aspirin or ibuprofen).
 Cold compresses should also be applied to the site.
 In addition, a number of anti-itch ointments are available (e.g. containing diethyl-m-toluamide).

 In the rare case of a sting in the mouth or pharynx, the patient should be taken to hospital immediately, because this can result in blocked airways.
-In the hospital the patient will be given corticosteroids (such as prednisone) and will be kept in for observation.
+In the hospital the patient will be given corticosteroids (such as prednisone) and will be kept for observation.

 3.2.
 Allergic reaction

 In about 1% of the population, repeated stings (or in some cases only two or three stings) may lead to an allergic reaction, also called a general allergic reaction, a systemic allergic reaction, or an anaphylactic reaction.
 Because an allergic reaction involves antibodies formed during a previous exposure to an antigen, it is not possible to have an allergic reaction after the first sting.
-Allergic reactions usually become evident very soon after the sting (within anywhere from a few seconds to half an hour after the sting).
+Allergic reactions usually become evident very soon after the sting (from a few seconds to half an hour after the sting).

 Allergic reactions are classified in four levels, in order of increasing severity:

 Level 1 - itching, redness and swelling (urticaria, hives) over the whole body